 The SEC, however, did not opt to create a student loan forgiveness program until NTEU commenced its representation of SEC employees.
 Shortly after employees voted NTEU to serve as their exclusive representative at the SEC, the union negotiated the current program at the agency in its first Collective Bargaining Agreement back in 2002.
 The basic program may be found in Article 25 of the Collective Bargaining Agreement.

 We are proud that the Student Loan Repayment Program negotiated by NTEU at the SEC is one of the very best in the federal government.
 It provides up to $10K per year in reimbursements, up to a total of $60K lifetime, in exchange for a three-year commitment to stay at the SEC.
-Under the program, the SEC has provided benefits to over 700 employees in 2015 alone..
+Under the program, the SEC has provided benefits to 786 employees in 2017 alone.

 According to information on the program made available by OPM, 33 federal agencies provided 8,469 employees with a total of more than $58.7 million in student loan repayment benefits, with an average benefit of $6,937.
 The SEC was one of the four agencies making the most extensive use of this program, dispensing over $6 million – which represents an impressive 10.5% of the entire federal government’s outlay for student loan reimbursements.
 This is due to the fact that the SEC hires and seeks to retain a highly specialized and uniquely qualified workforce.